 Create selective delay effects on vocals (and beyond)

-Selective delay effects are like ear candy: they are the sugary treat at the end of the meal.
-First of all, they are exciting to experiment with.
-In addition, they actually solve a challenge that many modern music producers face: how can you add effects to your mix without turning it into mush?
+Selective delay effects are a bit like ear candy: they are the sugary treat at the end of the meal.
+First, they’re exciting to experiment with.
+On top of that, they actually solve a challenge that many modern music producers face: how can you add effects to your mix without turning it into mush?

 Delay (also known as Echo) effects on vocals are as old as the world, starting perhaps with prehistoric birds singing in a canyon.
 They can be used to create an impression of space, often along with reverberation, to add texture to an instrument, or simply to create a cool bouncy rhythmic vibe.
 But when mixing, there’s only so much audio material you can cram into your stereo field before the result turns to mush.
 A delay repeats your vocal recording multiple times.
 Often, the repetitions end up intertwined, like multiple singers fighting for attention, which makes it difficult for the listener to understand the lyrics.